gsh199449/proto-summ/README.md

 Signed the following copyright announcement with your name and organization.
 Then complete the [form](https://forms.gle/E6y7Y6cymcUjMdqY8) online and mail to shengao#pku.edu.cn ('#'->'@'), we will send you the corpus by e-mail when approved.

 # Copyright
-The original copyright of all the conversations belongs to the source owner.
+The original copyright of all the data belongs to the source owner.

 The copyright of annotation belongs to our group, and they are free to the public.